Today, we’re sharing 12 ways to ease into the holidays!

 Making and buying presents for the holidays can get really expensive really quickly.

-To help keep your sanity this season, stick to these 3 things…
+To keep your Christmas cheer intact this season, consider these helpful tips…

-- Make a list of the people you want to buy gifts for
+- Make a list of the people you want and need to buy gifts for

-- Create a budget of how much you plan to spend in advance before you shop
+- Create a budget of how much you plan to spend before you shop

-Take some time to check out your local chamber of commerce to see what seasonal events will be offered in your area.
+Ease into the holidays by taking the time to check out your local Chamber of Commerce to find out what seasonal events will be offered in your area.

-- See a movie, musical or a show at a holiday dinner theater
+- See a holiday movie, musical, or show at your local theater

 - Ride around the neighborhood looking at lights or visit one of the 45 Best Christmas Towns in the US